 Data and code availability

-No new data was generated fir this study.
+No new data was generated for this study.
 The public datasets used for illustration purposes are listed in the Key Resources Table.

 The updated assembly for F. kawagutii has been deposited to Zenodo under doi: 10.5281/zenodo.10035644.